GowthamInti/PromptPit/frontend/README.md

 ## 📄 License

-This project is part of the Prompt Optimization Playground.
+This project is part of PromptPit.
 See the main project license for details.

 ## 🤝 Contributing